Abhishek-A-Jadhav/file-handler/README.md

 - ##### Delete:
     **Basically similar steps to Copy.**

-- ##### Auto Scroll:
+- ##### Auto Sort:
     This will automatically sort all the files in given directory to the folders of their respecive types.
-The folders will be created automatically. \
+The folders will be created automatically.

     Folders include:
     - Documents